aniket-oo4/aniket-oo4/README.md

 - 👋 Hey, human programs  welcome to my profile 🤖
 -
 - 🧠 I’m  such kind of person who's truely love coding  and problem solving    with consistency 🔁
-- 💻 currently pursuing a Tag (Bachelors of computer applications) 🧑‍🎓 for employers to took me into selection process
+- 💻 currently pursuing a Tag (Bachelors of computer applications) 🧑‍🎓
 - 💞️ I’m looking to collaborate on software/ website/application developer and share and gain some  extra knowledge as per there experience
 - 📫 if  you want to reach me then  visit my linkedin profile or send me a  mail ,i will definitely reply you .
 -